Professionals

 Sexual Behavior

 During early adolescence there is an increase in sexual behaviors which often involve self-exploration and masturbation.
-Some experimentation may involve opposite or same gender peers.
+Some experimentation may involve opposite or same sex peers.
 While these behaviors often occur with mutual agreement, they may be motivated by self-interest more than reciprocal in nature.
-Same gender sexual activity may be related to curiosity, opportunity, or sexual orientation.
+Sexual activity may be related to curiosity, opportunity, or sexual orientation.
 Sexual orientations are not considered sexual behavior problems.

 The frequency of sexual activity increases in mid-adolescence.
 Many males begin masturbating to ejaculation between ages 13-15 years; the onset of masturbation in females is more gradual.